Search for dark matter production in association with bottom quarks and a lepton pair in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Systematic uncertainties

 An important group of experimental uncertainty sources is related to the identification, reconstruction, and triggering efficiencies of the lepton candidates~\cite{CMS:2018rym,CMS:2020uim,CMS:2018fks}.
 These uncertainties also include uncertainties in data-to-simulation correction factors that affect the shape of the various processes.
 The uncertainties in the reconstruction and identification of individual electron candidates range between 1.0 and 2.5\%, and for muons these amount to about 1.0\% in the identification and 0.5\% in the isolation requirements.
+The total uncertainty associated with the trigger efficiency is approximately 3\%.
+Due to an early timing offset in the muon and ECAL trigger signals (so-called L1 trigger prefiring) during certain data-taking periods, a correction in simulation and its corresponding systematic uncertainty were included.
 Depending on the selection region and the kinematic properties of the specific process, this translates into an uncertainty of a few percent in the normalization of the signal and background processes.

 Uncertainties in the reconstruction of jets as well as in \ptmiss are also relevant, most notably the jet energy scale and resolution, and the unclustered energy component of \ptmiss.
 The change in normalization from the latter uncertainty can be as large as 10\% for some processes such as DY.
 This process is particularly sensitive to systematic effects in the misreconstruction of \ptmiss, where nonnegligible values arise from the limited precision in the reconstruction of jets and unclustered particles.